srajannaui/JS-learning/EventLoop/read.md

-JavaScript Execution in the Browser — Diagram Explanation
+# JavaScript Execution in the Browser

 This README explains the flow of how JavaScript executes in a browser environment, referencing the accompanying diagram (compressed_diagram.png).

-🔹 Overview of the diagram
+## 🔹 Overview of the diagram

 The diagram illustrates the key components involved when a user types a URL and the browser begins executing JavaScript: